Key Takeaways

 How to Redeem Points

-Chase is the most popular rewards system in the hobby thanks to its high-value transfer partners.
-You’ll get the best value by transferring Chase Ultimate Rewards to airline or hotel partners, especially when taking advantage of the sweet spots listed at the top of the page.
-There is a learning curve, but the payoff is worth it.
+You’ll get the best value by transferring Chase Ultimate Rewards to airline or hotel partners, especially when taking advantage of the sweet spots you can find on this page.
+There is a learning curve when transferring and redeeming with partners, but the payoff is worth it.

 Chase Travel Portal

-You can use the Chase Travel Portal to book flights, hotels, rental cars, and more.
-Points values vary based on the card you hold:
+If you want a simpler redemption path, you can still get solid value by booking through Chase Travel, especially with a Sapphire card.
+You can use Chase Travel to book flights, hotels, rental cars, cruises, and more.
+Point values vary based on the card you hold:

-- Chase Sapphire Preferred: Up to 1.5¢ per point (or 1.75¢ per point on premium cabin airfare)
+- Chase Sapphire Preferred: Up to 1.5¢ per point through Points Boost

 - No-annual-fee cards (Freedom, Ink Cash, etc.): 1¢ per point